emilygv/emilyvernon.com/_casestudies/artvoy.md

 {% include case_h3_block.html
 title="Structure & Flow"
-content="**In order to improve conversion, three flows were considered.
+content="**In order to improve conversion, three red route flows were considered.
 Conversion happens overtime**, where users mentioned the value and desire to see paintings in-person. **The site map looked to overcome catalog-heavy art platforms** by integrating inspiration, advice and the ability to learn more about art to encourage enjoyable exploration." %}

 ![](/assets/images/casestudies/artvoy/artvoy_site_map_user_flows.png)